troclaux/notes/aws.md

   - a policy can exist without a role, but a role can't do anything useful without a policy
 - IAM Roles: identity that grants temporary permissions to aws services or users to perform tasks
   - set of IAM policies

-### IAM role

-> identity in aws that you can assume temporarily to get specific permissions

-- use cases
-  - grant temporary access to aws services without long-term credentials
-  - assign permissions to services like ec2 or lambda
-  - to switch roles across accounts securely

-- key components of a role:
-  - trust policy: defines who can assume the role (e.g. ec2, lambda, another account)
-  - permissions policy defines what the role can do (e.g. access s3, write logs)
-  - session duration
-  - assume role

 ### shared responsibility